peniakoff/Alexandria/README.md

-# Księgozbiór (The Library)
+# Alexandria - simple library management
-Library project in Java(FX) for managing users and library database.
+Powered by JavaFX and connection with remote MySQL database.